rdemarqui/sentiment_analysis/README.md

 This process can be reproduced using the [Text Preprocessing](https://github.com/rdemarqui/sentiment_analysis/blob/main/01%20Text%20Preprocessing.ipynb) notebook.

-As can be seen in the chart below, stemming was the action that most reduced the text vocabulary size:
+As can be seen in chart 1, stemming was the action that most reduced the text vocabulary size:

 <p align="center">
 <img src="images\voc_size.png" class="center" width="50%"/>
 </p>
+<p align="center"><em>Chart 1 - Vocabulary size</em></p>

 After text preprocessing, several text vectorization (embedding) methods were tested in each of the six text columns.
 First, we used `sklearn` to implement Bag of Words and TF-IDF.
 Afterward, we used `gensim` to implement Word2Vec (CBOW and Skip-gram), FastText, and Doc2Vec (DBOW and DM).
 Finally, two Portuguese fine-tuned pre-trained models were implemented: BERT `neuralmind/bert-base-portuguese-cased`[2] and Sentence Transformer `rufimelo/bert-large-portuguese-cased-sts`[3], both available on the HuggingFace website.